lubuntu-team/manual/source/3/3.2/3.2.12/power_management.rst

 How to Launch

 To launch Power Management from the menu :menuselection:`Preferences --> LXQt settings --> Power Management`.
-From LXQt configuration center press the power management icon that looks like a light bulb or run
+From LXQt configuration center press the Power Management icon that looks like a light bulb or run

 .. code::